fsprojects/Paket/docs/content/nuget-dependencies.md

     nuget Example >= 3 rc             // at least 3.0 but including rc versions
     nuget Example >= 3 prerelease     // at least 3.0 but including all prerelease versions

-### Paket's NuGet-style dependency resolution for indirect dependencies
+### Paket's NuGet-style dependency resolution for transitive dependencies

 NuGet's dependency syntax led to a lot of incompatible packages on Nuget.org ([read more](controlling-nuget-resolution.html)).
-To make your transition to Paket easier and to allow package authors to correct their version constraints you can have Paket behave like NuGet when resolving indirect dependencies (i.e. defaulting to lowest matching versions).
+To make your transition to Paket easier and to allow package authors to correct their version constraints you can have Paket behave like NuGet when resolving transitive dependencies (i.e. defaulting to lowest matching versions).

-To request that Paket applies NuGet-style dependency resolution for indirect dependencies, use the `!` operator in your version constraint.
+To request that Paket applies NuGet-style dependency resolution for transitive dependencies, use the `!` operator in your version constraint.

     source https://nuget.org/api/v2